aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 ### Cost Function

-* There is also something called as Cost function that is associated with the analysis, it is slightly mathematical, we will be learning more about it soon!
+* There is also something called a Cost function that is associated with the analysis.
+It is slightly mathematical, and we will learn more about it soon!
 * Meanwhile, let's run a simple linear regression model.
-The link to notebook is given below.
+The link to the notebook is given below.

 ### Notebook for practice